Which place is cheaper, Bordeaux or Giverny?

 Giverny usually gets more rain in July than Bordeaux.
 Giverny gets 58 mm (2.3 in) of rain, while Bordeaux receives 47 mm (1.9 in) of rain this time of the year.

 Both Bordeaux and Giverny are popular destinations to visit in the autumn with plenty of activities.
+The small town atmosphere and the natural beauty of the area are the main draw to Giverny this time of year.
 Also, many travelers come to Bordeaux for the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 In the autumn, Giverny is around the same temperature as Bordeaux.
-Typically, the autumn temperatures in Giverny in October are around 13°C (56°F), and Bordeaux is about 14°C (58°F).
+Typically, the autumn temperatures in Giverny in October average around 13°C (56°F), and Bordeaux averages at about 14°C (58°F).

 Giverny usually receives less sunshine than Bordeaux during autumn.
-At this time of the year, Giverny gets 127 hours of sunny skies, while Bordeaux receives 165 hours of full sun.
+Giverny gets 127 hours of sunny skies, while Bordeaux receives 165 hours of full sun in the autumn.

 In October, Giverny usually receives less rain than Bordeaux.
-At this time of the year, Giverny gets 55 mm (2.2 in) of rain, while Bordeaux receives 88 mm (3.5 in) of rain.
+Giverny gets 55 mm (2.2 in) of rain, while Bordeaux receives 88 mm (3.5 in) of rain each month for the autumn.

 Both Bordeaux and Giverny during the winter are popular places to visit.
+Many travelers come to Giverny for the museums and the cuisine.
 Furthermore, many visitors come to Bordeaux in the winter for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Giverny.
 In January, Giverny is generally cooler than Bordeaux.
-Temperatures in Giverny average around 5°C (40°F), and Bordeaux stays around 6°C (43°F).
+Daily temperatures in Giverny average around 5°C (40°F), and Bordeaux fluctuates around 6°C (43°F).

 In the winter, Giverny often gets less sunshine than Bordeaux.
 Giverny gets 62 hours of sunny skies this time of year, while Bordeaux receives 86 hours of full sun.